jromeo010/kayak_weather_report/prompt.md

 You must output **only valid JSON** (no markdown, no commentary, no text before or after the JSON).

+The report Generated must be based on the current date.

 ---

 ## 🎯 Requirements